brilam8/cse110-w21-group20/admin/meetings/030421-sprint-2-review.md

 Zongchen: did the cypress testing for the pomo-setting opitions and timer/task-lists/checkboxes in break-page.

 Brian: Revamped the results page to make it more graphically pleasing.
 Made Cypress tests for results page, polished up results page CSS and styling.

+Iain: Adjusted some of the landing page css, added in the fun facts and the welcoming message to the landing page.